mstrelan/bca/README.md

-# Bundle Class Annotations
+# Bundle Class Attributes

-Allows bundle classes to be configured using annotations.
+Allows bundle classes to be configured using attributes.
 This removes the need to implement `hook_entity_bundle_info_alter()`.

 ## Example